Old Hunstanton

-Old Hunstanton is a village and civil parish in the English county of Norfolk.

-It covers an area of 5.35 km2 and had a population of 47 in 25 households at the 2001 census.
-The population had risen to 628 at the 2011 Census.

-For the purposes of local government, it falls within the district of King's Lynn and West Norfolk.
+Old Hunstanton is a village and civil parish in the King's Lynn and West Norfolk district of Norfolk, England.
+Until the 19th century it was known simply as Hunstanton.
+The seaside resort town of Hunstanton, for a time known as New Hunstanton, was developed to the south-west of the village from the mid-19th century onwards, after which the older village to the north-east became known as Old Hunstanton.
+At the 2021 census, the parish of Old Hunstanton had a population of 369.

 Pronunciation

 "Hunstan"; "Hunston" (the emphasis is placed upon the vowel of the first syllable).
 Professor Trudgill states that, twelve hundred years ago, Hunstanton was called hunstans-tūn, meaning 'the homestead of Hunstan', but that this three-syllable pronunciation "eventually and quite naturally acquired a more reduced form, Hunst'nt'n, which was later further reduced to Hunst'n", and that this happened a long time ago.
 He points out that the original form would "most certainly not come down to us as Hun-STAN-ton - that is a modern mistake".
 The "authentic old three-syllable pronunciation" is, he asserts, "HUN-st'n-t'n".